Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 Unless you have them on your computer, then you think they're backed up.

-But what if a computer goes south?
+But what if your computer goes south?

 And it will.

-At some point, somebody's gonna steal it.
+At some point, somebody's going to steal it.

 They all do.

-You gotta be able to get it back.
+You've got to be able to get it back.

-It backs up off site online every time you're connected to the internet.
+It backs up off-site online every time you're connected to the internet.

 You won't even see it happen.